 For businesses, do all of the items for individuals plus…

 Contacting a security company to regularly perform penetration testing helps ensure your business procedures and data handling practices align with industry standards.

-It’s easier to control virtual property like encrypted data when you control physical access to it.
-By avoiding wireless access to your internal network or intranet, you increase the difficulty of data breaches by requiring an attacker to be located within your office or physical space.
+It’s easier to control virtual property like encrypted data when you control physical access.
+Avoiding wireless access to your internal network or intranet increases the difficulty of data breaches by requiring an attacker to be located within your office or physical space.

 Establish a second, heavily-firewalled, or separate network to offer Wi-Fi internet access to employees and visitors.

 Physically separate your internal local area networks (LAN).
 Dedicate one for handling sensitive data (red net) and another LAN for day-to-day data processing (blue net).

 Yes, this means having two sets of wires, routing equipment, and maintenance.
 Your red net is for collaborating over encrypted data should be much smaller and limited to a small number of employees.
 Additionally, there should be no internet subscription for the red net with external data transfer occurring across securely-handled USB drives between designated computers.